Ada Palmer's Terra Ignota Discord Server AMA

 On crappy jobs in 2454

-A petitioner
+A petitioner on

 I just got off work and haven’t read the back scroll so sorry if somebody already answered this question but: what does a lousy job look like in Terra Ignota universe?
 What are the worst jobs?
 And also what are the most common jobs that ordinary people have?

-So, there are a number of jobs that everyone agrees aren’t at all enjoyable but need to be done, like being a plumber, or rubbish inspector, or fixing stuff that goes wrong in automated factories, double-checking that janetorial robots have done their job right, etc. Some jobs people feel they have a vocation for or at least find gratifying (policeman, caregiver) but generally the ones that are considered the least desirable are the ones that need to be done but just aren’t fun.
-Those generally pay well, though, to make up for it, and people put in their 20 hours and eveyone else feels grateful to them for taking on the stuff that’s just no fun.
+So, there are a number of jobs that everyone agrees aren’t at all enjoyable but need to be done, like being a plumber, or rubbish inspector, or fixing stuff that goes wrong in automated factories, double-checking that janitorial robots have done their job right, etc. Some jobs people feel they have a vocation for or at least find gratifying (policeman, caregiver) but generally the ones that are considered the least desirable are the ones that need to be done but just aren’t fun.
+Those generally pay well, though, to make up for it, and people put in their 20 hours and everyone else feels grateful to them for taking on the stuff that’s just no fun.

 On Hugo Sputnik

-A petitioner
+A petitioner on

 Will we ever learn more about Hugo Sputnik’s fiction, and what the different Clutches are?